privacytools/theprivacyguide.org/tutorials/understanding-cryptography.md

 - **Plaintext** = data before encryption
 - **Ciphertext** = data after encryption
-- **Encryption key** = data used to convert that specific plaintext to that specific ciphertext.
+- **Key** = data used to convert that specific plaintext to that specific ciphertext.
 Think of this as the password.

 ### Symmetric-key encryption